UltraSive/GoA2sCache/README.md

-# GoCache
+# Go-A2sCache-Database (Hub)
-GoLang packet caching system that will retrieve cached packets when queried.
+GoLang packet caching system that retrieve packets and store them in a database that can be queried by edge servers who will respond to the A2s queries.

 ### Example Cache.json Output
 ```json